saskiaotto/INDperform/index.md

 `model_gamm()` as it incorporates only temporal autocorrelation structures (AR and ARMA).
-Simply do the following and use as `time` vector in `ind_init()` an integer variable with **consecutive** numbers (with no gaps\!) representing your different stations.
+Simply do the following and use as `time` vector in `ind_init()` an integer variable with **consecutive** numbers (with no gaps!) representing your different stations.

 ``` r
 ### Use of station numbers instead of time vector